 - Manage My School: Dark Purple #36213e

 Every form on the site — and some logged-in users get many depending on their roles — is displayed the same way: labels and legends in the smaller golden ratio column on the left, fields in the larger one on the right.
-Since these forms are increasingly viewed read-only, they were renamed as views.
+Since these forms are increasingly viewed read-only, they were renamed as ports.
 When editable, the background is dark and semi-transparent, the text white; when read-only, the background is white and the text dark.

 The web virtues

 For any web site to succeed, it must be both functional and delightful, that is, it must enable its users do what they came to do and please them as they do so.
 For functionality it must be both fast and clear; for delight it must be both fast and aesthetic.
 So both needs — functionality and delight — are met by speed.
 And both clarity for functionality and aesthetics for delight are met by consistency.
 (This needs a diagram, doesn’t it?)
-Luckily for our field, consistency makes a site not only easier to consume but also easier to produce.
+Luckily for our medium, consistency makes a web site not only easier to consume but also easier to produce.
 Moreover, by enabling the re-rendering of the same things repeatedly, consistency can also improve speed.

 There’s arguably one further virtue: personality, which can emerge when a critical mass of design patterns is used consistently.
 On this site, what with the three contrasting font families that we don’t usually see together, the variety of colors, and the SVG geometric patterned backgrounds, we have acquired something rare: oodles of personality.

 But does the site express the personality of the organization?
 It’s difficult to say because CSF has no physical premises anyway.
 In fact, the web site is a sufficiently significant aspect of the organization’s branding that it isn’t just expressing the organization’s personality, it’s contributing to it.